 “I can’t bear to gaze upon the color orange!”

 I have to admit that at first I thought this statement was added just for dramatic effect.
 I quickly readjusted myself to take it seriously and with secret fascination.
 We talked a bit more.
-Orange was jarring and that sensation would cause her actual physical discomfort when it caught her eye.
+Orange (and red) were jarring colors and that sensation would cause her actual physical discomfort when it caught her eye.
 I got it.
 The irises obviously had to go!